helm/charts/stable/envoy/README.md

 [Envoy](https://www.envoyproxy.io/) is an open source edge and service proxy, designed for cloud-native applications.

+## DEPRECATION NOTICE

+This chart is deprecated and no longer supported.

 ## Installing the Chart

 To install the chart with the release name `my-release`: